 Berghuis v.
 Thompkins: Supreme Court Clarifies “Right to Remain Silent”

 The US Supreme Court (SCOTUS) published its opinion in Berghuis v.
 Thompkins on Tuesday, stating that invoking the right to remain silent requires the suspect to make an actual announcement that he does not want to speak to the police.
 The right to remain silent is a major portion of the Miranda decision, as is the right to counsel.
-The court, clarifying the silence aspect of … [Read more...]
+The court, clarifying the silence … [Read more...]